abila5h/slidingpanel/README.md

 # Sliding Panel

-A simple C++ Windows Form Sliding Panel.
+A simple sliding panel which can be implemented to any C++ Windows Form.

-# Code Example
+# Installing

-Form1.h is the sample code for the Sliding Panel which can be implemented into any existing C++ Windows Form.
+Form1.h contains the sample code for the Sliding Panel.
+You ca snip form1.h's code directly into your current form to test this out.